Seanl80/natural_soap_company_v1/README.md

 - [W3C Markup Validation](https://validator.w3.org/)
     - no errors or warnings
 - [JShint JavaScript Validation](https://jshint.com/)
-    - no errors but one undefined variable which is stripe which is used
+    - no errors but one undefined variable which is Stripe
 - [CI Python Linter Validation](https://pep8ci.herokuapp.com/)
     - no errors or warnings